User testing guidelines: A step-by-step guide to optimizing your testing process

 2. Create your test

 With the UserTesting platform, you have multiple options for creating a test.
 You can create one from scratch, with your choice of audience and test plan.
-Or, you can pick from our ever-growing, pre-made template library for more guidance.
+Or, you can pick from our ever-growing, pre-made template library for more guidance, which can be particularly helpful if you are new to creating tests or need to ensure you're covering standard best practices.

 3. Identify the best method of getting the answers you’re seeking